Involuntary Dispositions for Canadian Tax Purposes– Canadian Tax Lawyer Analysis

 - Where no claim has been made before a tribunal or court, the day that is two years following the day of the destruction or taking of the property.

 The timing of a deemed disposition is specified by the Canadian Income Tax Act for each particular type of deemed disposition.
-The deemed disposition that occurs on the death of a taxpayer occurs immediately before the death of a taxpayer while the deemed disposition that occurs when a taxpayer ceases to be a resident of Canada occurs immediately prior to when the taxpayer ceases to be a resident of Canada.
+The deemed disposition of property that occurs on the death of a taxpayer occurs immediately before the death of a taxpayer while the deemed disposition that occurs when a taxpayer ceases to be a resident of Canada occurs immediately prior to when the taxpayer ceases to be a resident of Canada.
 If you think you may be subject to a deemed disposition, or are planning to leave the country, or wish to reduce taxes on death through an estate tax plan, please contact one of our top Toronto tax lawyers for help incorporating the disposition into your tax plan.

 Tax Tips–Involuntary Dispositions